Jazz & Grooves North of the 49th Parallel

 November 12, 2012 05:39 PM PST

-With Canada Deep: Volume 3, the Got Ta Have Soul podcast returns to the often-overlooked world of Canadian jazz.
+Maple Heat: Canada Deep Volume 3 returns to the often-overlooked world of Canadian jazz.
 Like its predecessors, this latest volume of Canada Deep covers a range of styles in the genre, performed by some of Canada’s finest musicians, including Brian Browne, the late Nick Ayoub (whose sax playing features on Lacombe’s Plateau Mambo, a tune written by Ayoub), and Joe Sealy.
 Few, if any, of the songs featured in this podcast have been reissued.

 Again, like its predecessors, this volume of Canada Deep is heavily reliant on recordings made by the Canadian Broadcasting Corporation (CBC).
-These recordings were generally limited to distribution for radio play on CBC radio networks.
-As a result, these records are relatively rare, meaning that few people outside of collector’s circles have heard what amounts to a significant share of Canadian jazz recordings from the 1950s through to the early 1980s.
-That being said, the two Ready or Not compilations (Do Right!) delve pretty deeply into the CBC archives whilst the widely-respected Psyquébélique music blog is, amongst things, an excellent source of information about jazz recordings from Québec.
+These recordings were generally limited to distribution for radio play on CBC radio.
+As a result, these records are relatively rare, meaning that few people outside of collector’s circles have heard what amounts to a significant share of Canadian jazz recordings from the 1950s through the 1980s.
+That being said, the two Ready or Not compilations (Do Right!) released in the early 2000s, delve pretty deeply into the CBC archives, whilst the widely-respected Psyquébélique music blog is, amongst things, an excellent source of information about jazz recordings from Québec.

 Of the 14 tracks featured in this podcast, I’d like to highlight two in particular.
 The first, Bad Burn in Poteau, is taken from ‘Celebration’ an lp released by the Saskatchewan Arts board in 1980 to celebrate the province’s 75th anniversary.
 According to the liner notes, the two touring bands included on the lp were comprised of music students aged 15 to 21.
 Band 1 are responsible for the slightly bonkers jazz-funk big band sound on this track.
 Highlights include a trumpet section who almost seem to gallop away from the sax section at several points and an unexpected drum break from Barry Weafer.